 The Council has material interests in companies and other entities that have the nature of associates/ subsidiaries and require it to prepare group accounts.
-In the Council's own single entity accounts, the interests of one company is recorded, as the Council has shares and full ownership of the Clydebank Property Company (purchased during 2014/15).
+In the Council's own single entity accounts, the interests of one company is recorded as an investment in the Balance Sheet, as the Council has shares and full ownership of the Clydebank Property Company (purchased during 2014/15).
 No other interests are recorded in the Council's single entity accounts of any of other organisation.